LoganChu/duke-dcc-mcp/README.md

 ## 🧩 LLM Integrations
-The easiest way to use MCP servers with LLMs currently is through Claude Desktop.
-You just need to navigate to the claude_desktop_config.json and put something like this
+The easiest LLM Agent to integrate with is Claude Desktop.
+Edit the claude_desktop_config.json to look something like this:
 ```json
   {
    "duke-dcc-connector": {